eslint/eslint/docs/user-guide/configuring.md

 { "es6": true } }` (this setting enables ES6 syntax automatically).
 Parser options are set in your `.eslintrc.*` file by using the `parserOptions` property.
 The available options are:

-* `ecmaVersion` - set to 3, 5 (default), 6, 7, or 8 to specify the version of ECMAScript syntax you want to use.
-You can also set to 2015 (same as 6), 2016 (same as 7), or 2017 (same as 8) to use the year-based naming.
+* `ecmaVersion` - set to 3, 5 (default), 6, 7, 8, or 9 to specify the version of ECMAScript syntax you want to use.
+You can also set to 2015 (same as 6), 2016 (same as 7), 2017 (same as 8), or 2018 (same as 9) to use the year-based naming.
 * `sourceType` - set to `"script"` (default) or `"module"` if your code is in ECMAScript modules.
 * `ecmaFeatures` - an object indicating which additional language features you'd like to use:
     * `globalReturn` - allow `return` statements in the global scope